auth0/docs/articles/integrations/aws-api-gateway/index.md

 #### Configure Login with Amazon and update Auth0

 To create a social role, use Login with Amazon(LWA).
 Go back to the Auth0 console, and select **Connections** then **Social** in the right menu.
 Turn on the connection for Amazon.
 A wizard pops up to lead you through the process.
-Click **Continue**, and you’ll see a configuration page for entering the *client id* and *client secret*.
-If you haven’t used Login with Amazon before, there is also a link for “how to obtain a client id”.
+Click **Continue**, and you'll see a configuration page for entering the *client id* and *client secret*.
+If you haven't used Login with Amazon before, there is also a link for "how to obtain a client id".
 Click on this link to obtain the *client id* and *client secret* and copy this information into the configuration page.
-Once you’ve entered your *client id* and *client secret*, you can test it from the Auth0 console.
+Once you've entered your *client id* and *client secret*, you can test it from the Auth0 console.
 When you configure LWA make sure to enter into **Allowed Return URLs** the callback to your Auth0, which should look something like `https://johndoe.auth0.com/login/callback`.
 The Auth0 help page shows you specifically what to enter.

 In Auth0 console, go back to your **Apps/APIs**, select your application, then select the **Connections** tab.
 Make sure that *amazon* is enabled for social.
 While this tutorial uses LWA, you can choose to use any other social provider and follow similar steps.
 The remainder of the tutorial will work once your social authentication is functioning.